Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 In creating courses, priority will always be given to optional courses rather than to complementary courses.

-An optional course can be created only if at least 5 qualified pupils have chosen it and then only within the limits of the school plan.
-If the group does not consist of at least 5 pupils at the start of the school year, there is no guarantee that the course will be created, and the pupils might have to make a new choice.
+Optional and complementary courses can be created only if the minimum number of qualified pupils have chosen it and then only within the limits of the school plan.
+If the group does not have the minimum number of pupils at the start of the school year, there is no guarantee that the course will be created, and pupils might have to make a new choice.

-The options already begun in the 4th year (Latin, Economics and Language 4) can be continued only if sufficient numbers of pupils choose them.
+The options taken in S4-S5 (Art, Economics, Language 4, Latin and Music) can be continued only if sufficient numbers of pupils choose them.

 If an optional course that is normally taught in mother tongue cannot be created in a particular language section, it will, if possible, be offered in one of the working languages.
 If the option courses in History or Geography cannot be created in the working language of the pupil, he/she can follow it in another working language, on the condition that it is not the pupil’s mother tongue and that a group is created.